-At the end of the fifth semester of Basic Sciences, students leave Grand Cayman to start clinical clerkship rotations for semesters 6-10.
+At the end of the fifth semester of Basic Sciences, after successfully passing the USMLE Step 1 exam, students leave Grand Cayman to start clinical clerkship rotations for semesters 6-10.
 During the fifth semester, students participate in a Clinical Orientation where they receive information on available clerkships.
-The Clinical Sciences department makes every effort to assign students to the hospital that best suits their qualifications, requirements and desires.
+The Clinical Sciences department makes every effort to assign students to the hospital that best suits their gualifications, requirements and desires.
 Core rotations will be taken and completed in a teaching hospital.

 THIRD-YEAR CORE ROTATIONS COVER FIVE SPECIALTIES

 Internal Medicine 12 weeks

 Surgery 12 weeks

 Pediatrics 6 weeks

 Obstetrics & Gynecology 6 weeks

 Psychiatry 6 weeks